Nozbe/WatermelonDB/docs-website/docs/docs/Components.md

 const EnhancedPost = enhance(PostComponent);
 ```

-This is using a `compose` function from [`recompose`](https://github.com/acdlite/recompose).
 If you're not familiar with function composition, read the `enhance` function from top to bottom:

 - first, the PostComponent is enhanced by changing the incoming `post` prop into its observable version, and by adding a new `author` prop that will contain the fetched contents of `post.author`
 - then, the enhanced component is enhanced once again, by adding a `contact` prop containing the fetched contents of `author.contact`.